electrum21/shiokbus/README.md

 | **PBS** (Private Bus Services) | Scheduled timetable | 550, 555, 560, 565, 593, 722, 728, 736, 740, 742, 753, 762, 767, 776, LCS2 and more |
 | **Sentosa Island Buses** | Frequency-based | Bus A (Beach Station loop), Bus B (Sentosa Cove loop), Bus D (on-demand Fri/Sat/Sun evenings) |

 Scheduled services show synthesised arrival times computed from timetable data.
-Frequency-based services (Sentosa buses) compute upcoming arrivals from headway and per-stop travel offsets.
-All private services are indexed at startup for O(1) stop lookups — expanding a shared stop like Beach Station correctly shows *all* services calling there (e.g. Bus A, Bus B, and Bus 123 together).
+Frequency-based services (Sentosa buses) compute upcoming arrivals from headway and per-stop travel offsets, including buses already mid-route.

-### ☀ Sun seat recommendation
+### Sun Seat Recommendation
-The USP.
+The unique proposition of this project.
 Two modes:

-**Live arrivals view** — for the next arriving bus, calculates which side of the bus faces the sun and recommends left or right.
+**Live Arrivals View** — for the next arriving bus, calculates which side of the bus faces the sun and recommends left or right.
 Takes into account bus type (upper deck of a double-decker gets a separate recommendation).

 **Plan Trip (route sun analysis)** — select a boarding and alighting stop on the route map.
 The app scores every road segment along your journey by `perpendicular_sun_component × altitude_factor × segment_distance`, then recommends the consistently shadier side for the full trip.
 The route map is colour-coded from shade (blue) through mild to strong sun (red/orange).
 A live sun marker and direction ray are drawn on the map.